Superior Court of Pennsylvania: Controversy

-Superior Court Judges
+Judges

 Superior Court judges are elected in statewide elections.
 The term of a Superior Court Judge is 10 years.
 After serving 10 years, judges may hold their seats if they win a retention vote.
 Voters have the right to retain or reject (vote out of office) Superior Court judges in Pennsylvania.
 Superior Court judges must retire from active service at the age of 75.
 They may serve as Senior Judges though, as approved by the Pennsylvania Supreme Court.